nikitavoloboev/data/docs/drugs/drugs.md

 Always [know your substance, have good set (mindset) and setting (environment)](https://www.reddit.com/r/DMT/comments/yzxhlv/comment/ix38i6o/) before consuming any drug.

+[Hive](https://www.reddit.com/r/TheeHive/) is fun subreddit to read.
+It's wild the kinds of things you can synthesize and from what.

 ## Notes

 - [The drug isn't the issue its our relationship with them.](https://www.reddit.com/r/Psychedelics/comments/mpmmse/this_needs_to_stop/)